jonathanhild/foodsafetyexplorer/README.md

 # FoodSafetyExplorer

-Data for food safety hazard analysis
+Data dashboard for exploring food safety risks in the supply chain.

 ## Summary